loganhankla/CSC120-FinalProject/README.md

  - What was the most helpful **piece of feedback** you received while working on your project?
 Who gave it to you?
     During one of the demos/feedback workshops, someone I sat next to gave me really good advice about how to implement the Scanner and gave me the idea for a play() method, which became extremely helpful and helped to alleviate a lot of the stress I was having about how to implement that part.
 I unfortunately don't remember their name.

+    Another helpful piece of feedback was from Jordan in the early stages of the project: to go more simple.
+I didn't need to do a project at the complexity of what I was originally thinking.

  - If you could go back in time and give your past self some **advice** about this project, what hints would you give?
     Simplify it early.
 I got very overwhelmed at the beginning of the project because of everything I thought it entailed.
 Another hint would be to learn from others and use similar methods to them.
 I would also have had friends play it earlier on to catch more bugs and design flaws.